oauthstuff/draft-oauth-par/main.md

 If the authorization server has a pushed authorization request endpoint, it SHOULD include the following OAuth/OpenID Provider Metadata parameter in discovery responses:

-`pushed_authorization_request_endpoint` : The URL of the pushed authorization request endpoint at which the client can exchange a request object for a request URI.
+`pushed_authorization_request_endpoint` : The URL of the pushed authorization request endpoint at which the client can exchange a for a request URI.

 # Security Considerations

 ## Request URI Guessing
-An attacker could attempt to guess and replay a valid request URI value and try to impersonat the respective client.
+An attacker could attempt to guess and replay a valid request URI value and try to impersonate the respective client.
 The AS MUST consider the considerations given in JAR [@!I-D.ietf-oauth-jwsreq], section 10.2, clause d on request URI entropy.

 ## Request Object Replay
-An attacker could replay a request URI captured from a legit authorization request.
+An attacker could replay a request URI captured from a legitimate authorization request.
 In order to cope with such attacks, the AS SHOULD make the request URIs one-time use.

 ## Client Policy Change
 The client policy might change between the lodging of the request object and the